Estimating class separability of text embeddings with persistent homology: Introduction

 In mathematics, homology is a general way of associating a sequence of algebraic objects, such as abelian groups, with other mathematical objects, such as topological spaces, e.g., data manifolds \citep{hatcher2002algebraic}.
 The fundamental groups of topological spaces, introduced by Poincaré~\citep{munkres2018elements}, are the first and simplest homotopy groups~\citep{hatcher2002algebraic} and are algebraic invariants that are critically important for characterizing and classifying topological spaces~\citep{massey1991basic}.

-Topological data analysis (TDA) is a mathematical framework that uses topological concepts to analyze and understand complex data sets.
+Topological data analysis~(TDA) is a mathematical framework that uses topological concepts to analyze and understand complex data sets.
 TDA is increasingly being used in machine learning to extract information from high-dimensional data that is insensitive to the choice of metric, allowing for more robust analysis.
 TDA also provides dimensionality reduction and robustness to noise~\citep{Carlsson09}.
-One of the most important techniques in TDA is persistent homology~\citep{9006572}, which is a method for analyzing the topological features of a data set across different scales.
-Persistent homology tracks the birth and death of topological features, such as connected components, loops, voids, and identifies those that persist across different scales.
+One of the most important techniques in TDA is persistent homology~(PH)~\citep{9006572}, which analyzes the topological features of a data set across different scales.
+Persistent homology tracks the birth and death of topological features, such as connected components, loops, voids, and identifies those that persist as the filtration threshold increases~\cite{Lazar2021}.
 This approach provides a more nuanced understanding of the underlying structure of the data and allows for clustering and data analysis.